Bankrate Inc. Fair Fund

 FTC v.
 I Works, Inc.

-The FTC reached settlements with I Works and its owner, Jeremy Johnson.
+The Federal Trade Commission (FTC) reached settlements with I Works and its owner, Jeremy Johnson.
 According to the FTC’s lawsuit, I Works promoted bogus government grants and money-making products on its websites, and offered "free" information at no risk.
 When people gave their credit or debit card numbers to pay for shipping and handling, I Works charged them recurring monthly fees without their consent.
-Full refunds totaling more than $12 million were sent to consumers who were lured into I Works’ deceptive schemes.
+The FTC first sent payments in this matter in May 2020, which resulted in more than $8.4 million in refunds.
+Because the FTC recovered additional money from the defendants, the agency sent a second round of payments.

 IWK